CMU-IDS-2020/fp-classification_clarification/README.md

 ### Nathan
 I was primarily responsible for the styling of our web application, which meant writing custom CSS and bolding text.
 Additionally, since I am the only team member with JavaScript experience, I had to build out the custom React components for our application as well as implement a lot of our app's functionality.
 Finally, I was responsible for figuring out how to deploy our Idyll application to GitHub pages.

+### Laura
+For this project, I was primarily in a product management role.
+I managed the team's shared folders, organized meetings, and helped to define the narrative.
+I also helped with the layout design, sourced images and gifs, wrote narrative text, and inserted them into the Idyll application.

 ## Project Process
 Our project progressed relatively slowly in the initial stage as we had to gain familiarity with the Idyll markup language.
 The major challenge here was integrating Idyll with D3 and vega-lite components, which contained limited documentation.
 For datasets, we initially used the Iris flower dataset, however we later settled on the 1994 Census dataset to perform income prediction.
 We created a plan for the 3 algorithms we wanted to cover and the technologies we would use to visualize them.
 This allowed us to simultaneously work on the text contents and visualizations.
 In order to promote seamless transitions from text to visualizations, we changed the text contents iteratively as we created updated versions of our visualizations.
 In the end stage of the project, we focused on making stylistic adjustments in Idyll based on group feedback and adding decoration to our visualizations.